 What is the safest place to live in Mexico?

 I always say that safety is objective and personal but in this part, I have to say I feel safer living in small towns like Sayulita and San Pancho.

 When you live in small beach towns in Mexico, there are a lot of familiarities and everyone knows everyone.
-I personally felt safer this way but the problem was, I did not have any privacy.
+I personally felt safer this way but the problem was, that I did not have any privacy.

 Everyone knows what’s happening in your life and it’s so impossible to walk on the streets without anyone knowing you.
 I just missed the anonymity and privacy although I felt 100% safe in Sayulita.

 If you like big cities, I consider Puerto Vallarta as the safest city to live in in Mexico.
-Although it’s a little bit whiter than other big cities like Mexico City or Oaxaca, the layout of the city is super friendly and you can still have your privacy regardless of being involved in the expat community.
+Although it’s a little bit more American than other big cities like Mexico City or Oaxaca, the layout of the city is super friendly and you can still have your privacy regardless of being involved in the expat community.